 - Stress to the facial muscles

 Dr. Oelbaum and our entire dental team are highly experienced in evaluating a patient’s oral structures to determine whether TMJ-relation dysfunction is the cause of their symptoms.
-If you are indeed affected by TMD, our advanced dentistry practice can devise a treatment plan that is personalized to reduce or eliminate your symptoms and restore proper function of your temporomandibular joints.
+If you are indeed affected by TMD, our advanced dentistry practice can devise a treatment plan that is personalized to reduce your symptoms, or refer you to qualified TMJ specialists in the area who can restore proper function of your temporomandibular joints.

 What are the Symptoms of TMJ Disorder?